 Industrial Asbestos Exposure in Delaware

-Delaware has a long history of industrial workplaces, and many of those have contained asbestos and put workers at risk.
-While modern regulations have made working in industrial plants and other workplaces safer, asbestos still poses a risk and workers from the past are still suffering from the results of being exposed to asbestos.
+Delaware has a long history of industrial workplaces putting people at risk.
+Current regulations make working in industrial plants and other workplaces safer; however, asbestos still poses a threat, and past workers still suffer from the results of being exposed to asbestos.

 Naturally Occurring Asbestos in Delaware

-Most dangerous asbestos exposure occurs through workplaces and industrial plants, but naturally occurring asbestos can also pose a risk.
+Most dangerous asbestos exposure occurs in workplaces such as industrial plants, but naturally occurring asbestos can also pose a risk.
 Delaware has one deposit of asbestos, which is located in New Castle County.
-It is a geographic area known as the Mount Cuba Serpentine body and it covers a couple of square miles.
-The asbestos here is part of natural deposits of other minerals like talc.
-While the asbestos has never been mind, it still poses a danger to residents.
-Development projects, like building new roads, can disturb the asbestos and send the fibers airborne, where they can be inhaled by anyone in the area.
+It is a geographic area known as the Mount Cuba serpentine body, and it covers a couple of square miles.

 - American Brake Shoe Company, New Castle